ABOUT THE CAMPAIGN

 -

 Nothing changes more rapidly or frequently than technology.
-Across campus, Vassar’s classrooms and public spaces are in continual need of upgrades to high-speed data transfer, video streaming capabilities, acoustical enhancements, and other tools for 21st century learning.
+Across campus, Vassar’s classrooms and public spaces continually need upgrades for high-speed data transfer, video streaming capabilities, acoustical enhancements, and other tools for 21st-century learning.

 PROJECTS & INITIATIVES